-Following last year's changes to credit card 'interchange fees' which had sweeping effects for bank-issued American Express cards, Westpac and AMEX have teamed up to offer a new type of card combo: a Mastercard issued and serviced by Westpac, together with an AMEX card issued and serviced by American Express.
+Following the 2017 changes to credit card 'interchange fees' which had sweeping effects for bank-issued American Express cards, Westpac and AMEX have teamed up to offer a new type of card combo: a Mastercard issued and serviced by Westpac, together with an AMEX card issued and serviced by American Express.

 While it means the cards are no longer 'combined' onto one account (you'll receive separate monthly statements for each, each card has its own credit limit, and so on), you can still apply for both cards via single application, and the points you earn from all your spends are still pooled into a single rewards account.